Wind4Greg/BBS-LinkedData/README.md

 However this doesn't make sense since in all previous cases the VC *proof config/options* has been kept separate from the content as is *required*.
 Part of the problem is the current CCG draft does not address this.
 However the IETF BBS signature draft has a very good mechanism for dealing with "associated data" via its `header` parameter.

 **Issue**: Need to make it easy for issuer to specify the `requiredRevealStatements`.
-We can use the "Framing" procedure, see [FrameCheck.js](FrameCheck.js) to get the indices the issuer wants to require to be revealed.
+Can we use the "Framing" procedure, see [FrameCheck.js](FrameCheck.js) to get the indices the issuer wants to require to be revealed?
+Trying this...
+Should more constraints be put on this field?
+Sorted, no out of bound indices?

 ## Signing Algorithm